Can I go to Thassos this summer? Here we answer important questions so you can make the right decision.

 If a positive case is discovered on Thassos, the local authorities have a plan to manage it quickly in order to keep you and everybody else safe.

 On 22/05/2020, the Greek state equipped Thassos with a dedicated Covid-19 rapid response mobile unit.
 This unit has the capability to respond to any suspected cases of Covid-19 on the entire island.
-They will go directly to any location where there is a suspected case in order to take a saliva sample and send it to the lab in Kavala’s General Hospital.
+They will go directly to any location where there is a suspected case in order to take a saliva sample and send it to the lab in the Prinos Health Center on Thassos or Kavala’s General Hospital.

 While waiting for the results, the person who is tested will temporarily self-isolate with everybody in their party, for example, their family and friends who are on holiday with them.